rameerez/api_keys/README.md

 ### Mount the dashboard engine

-The goal of `api_keys` is to allow you to turn your Rails app into an API platform with secure key authentication in minutes, as in: drop in this gem and you're pretty much done.
+The goal of `api_keys` is to allow you to turn your Rails app into an API platform with secure key authentication in minutes, as in: drop in this gem and you're pretty much done with API key management.

 To achieve that, the gem provides a ready-to-go dashboard you can just mount in your `routes.rb` like this: